DocShop 2019 Schedule

 2019 Big Sky Retrospective filmmakers Jeff Zimbalist and Michael Zimbalist are are Emmy and Peabody Award winning writers, directors, and editors whose films have been broadcast on HBO, Netflix, Showtime, MTV, IFC, FOX, PBS, ESPN, CBS, Channel 4, the BBC and BET, as well theatrically distributed worldwide.
 During this master class seminar hear Jeff and Michael discuss Doc Origins: What stories to choose and how to craft them.

 WEDNESDAY - FEB 20

 DOCUMENTARY AS JOURNALISM

-In an increasingly "connected" world dominated by click bait and viral video, these press giants employ doc film to broaden the online engagement experience for astute web audiences.
+In an increasingly "connected" world dominated by click bait and viral video, these press experts employ doc film to broaden the online engagement experience for astute web audiences.